 "They (MFIs) moved away from the idea of micro credit.
 That has created all the problems," said Yunus, in a media brefing in Mumbai.
 "MFIs based in Andhra Pradesh have drifted from their mission.
-Indian MFIs have deviated from idea of micro credit: Muhammad Yunus

-Muhammad Yunus banks on beating the enemies of microfinance | World news Muhammad Yunus is good at being calm.
+Muhammad Yunus banks on beating the enemies of microfinance | World news.
+Muhammad Yunus is good at being calm.

 At 7.30am in a chilly office in central London, he talks with urbane charm and all the dispassionate objectivity of a philosopher as he considers the Bangladeshi government's campaign against him, and the possibility that it might destroy his life's work building up the world's first microfinance bank.
 He is Bangladesh's most famous son, known as the world's banker to the poor, winner in 2006 with the Grameen Bank of the Nobel peace prize, a tireless campaigner at global summits for microfinance and social enterprise who can count Hillary Clinton, Nicolas Sarkozy and Mary Robinson among his many friends.
 But as the saying goes, a prophet is never recognised in his own country.
+Alternative currencies, monetary systems.

+Microfinance Goes Bad in India.
 The microfinance movement began in south Asia when Muhammad Yunus started Grameen Bank in Bangladesh in the 1970′s.
-Microfinance Goes Bad in India

-Microfinance Community-based savings bank in Cambodia .
-There is a rich variety of financial institutions which serve micro-entrepreneurs and small businesses.
-Microfinance is usually understood to entail the provision of financial services to micro-entrepreneurs and small businesses, which lack access to banking and related services due to the high transaction costs associated with serving these client categories.
-The two main mechanisms for the delivery of financial services to such clients are (1) relationship-based banking for individual entrepreneurs and small businesses; and (2) group-based models, where several entrepreneurs come together to apply for loans and other services as a group.
+There are a rich variety of financial institutions which serve micro-entrepreneurs and small businesses.
+Microfinance is a source of financial services for entrepreneurs and small businesses lacking access to banking and related services.
+The two main mechanisms for the delivery of financial services to such clients are: (1) relationship-based banking for individual entrepreneurs and small businesses; and (2) group-based models, where several entrepreneurs come together to apply for loans and other services as a group.